What Is Bulimia?

 - Preoccupation with body weight

 - Depression or mood swings

-- Erosion of tooth enamel because of repeated exposure to acidic gastric contents
+- Erosion of tooth enamel because of repeated exposure to stomach acid

 - Dental cavities

 - Tooth sensitivity to hot or cold food

 - Swelling and soreness in your salivary glands (from repeated vomiting)

 - Irregular heartbeat

 - Self-harm, such as cutting yourself